alwayshigh/BTN-AutoDL/README.md

 #### *authkey*
 #### *passkey*
+Personal BTN passkey
+[How to get passkey?](#
 #### *torrent_dir*
+Directory to save all .torrent files.
 #### *utorrent_dir*
+Directory path to the utorrent.exe
 #### *utorrent_label*
+Set a uTorrent label for all downloads.
 #### *webui_port*
+Port set when instaling utorent Web UI.
 #### *webui_username*
+Username set when instaling utorent Web UI.
 #### *webui_password*
+Password set when instaling utorent Web UI.
 ## Filters
 Global Filters are used to help store repetitivly used filters to reduce repeating yourself.
 You then can reference them in the Local Filters using [`filter=`](#local-filters).
 Below is a basic example to download The Walking Dead as 720p HDTV Scene release.